guptam/kylo-docs-test/KyloConfiguration.rst

 Requirements
 ============

-You must have Kylo 0.4.3 or later installed.
+You must have Kylo installed.

 Step 1: Add the data nucleus Jars
 =================================